 Think about the time differences before hiring someone.
 A difference of a few hours isn’t a problem as you can make sure there will be some overlap with the rest of the team.
 But a team member on the other side of the globe could end up working in isolation from the rest of the group.

 On larger teams, this is less of an issue.
 Just make sure everyone on the team has overlapping work hours with the people they need to collaborate with.

 A quarterly review to check how everyone is coping with their workload will highlight any other issues that could affect productivity.

 The first step to managing an effective remote team is hiring the right people to work with.

-It’s hard to judge if someone is suitable for your company from their application alone, and one of the advantages of hiring virtual team members is that you can try people out before giving them long-term work.
+It’s hard to judge if someone is suitable for your company from their application alone.
+One of the advantages of hiring virtual team members is that you can try people out before giving them long-term work.

-Many professionals are happy to take a pay cut in order to work freelance or from home, but if you want long-term commitment and motivation from your team pay your team well, and bear in mind freelancers with low rates may not be of the highest quality.
+Many professionals are happy to take a pay cut in order to work freelance or from home.
+If you want long-term commitment and motivation from your team pay your team well.
+Bear in mind freelancers with low rates may not be of the highest quality.

 Before taking someone on full-time, it pays to make sure their environment and personal circumstances are compatible with working from home long-term.

 This includes checking they are working in a suitable physical environment that is free from distractions, such as a home office, but also that your team will be happy and productive working from home.